vasibhat/TODO-app/README.md

 # todo-list-v1
-This is a todolist project from Angela Yu's complete bootcamp.
+This is a todolist project.
 Using EJS, express and Node.js ->A To-do list Application 📋
 ->Skills: HTML, CSS, Bootstrap, JavaScript, Express, EJS.